Fabio Leimer: Super Formula

 Leimer planned to race at the Japanese Super Formula in 2015, driving a Team Mugen's Honda-powered car.
 However, on 7 March 2015, it was announced that Leimer's contract with Mugen had been prematurely terminated due to financial issues.

 Formula One

-On 3 June 2015 the Manor Marussia F1 Team announced that they have signed Leimer as the official team reserve for 2015 and will participate in FP1 sessions at Grand Prix throughout the season.
+On 3 June 2015, the Manor Marussia F1 Team announced that they have signed Leimer as the official team reserve for 2015 and would participate in FP1 sessions at Grand Prix throughout the season.
 He participated in only one FP1 session, at the Hungarian Grand Prix.

 Formula E

-On 23 June 2015 Virgin Racing announced Leimer to be their driver to replace Jaime Alguersuari for the final two rounds, 10 and 11, at London after Alguersuari was suspended from racing due to minor health issues.
+On 23 June 2015, Virgin Racing announced Leimer to be their driver to replace Jaime Alguersuari for the final two rounds, 10 and 11, at London after Alguersuari was suspended from racing due to minor health issues.
 Race 10 saw him qualify 19th and finish the race in 14th position.
 The final round saw him qualify 17th, but he crashed out of the race.
 Leimer finished the season without scoring a point and finished 32nd out of 35 in the championship.